anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Behavior of Registrar-Agent

 The registrar-agent as a new component provides connectivity between the pledge and the domain registrar.
-It facilitates the exchange of data between the pledge and the domain registrar, which are the voucher request/response, the enrollment request/response, as well as related telemetry and status information.
+It facilitates the exchange of data between the pledge and the domain registrar, which are the voucher-request/response, the enrollment-request/response, as well as related telemetry and status information.

 For the communication with the pledge the registrar-agent utilizes communication endpoints provided by the pledge.
 The transport in this specification is based on HTTP but may also be done using other transport mechanisms.